 Have you ever heard of the saying, “What you don’t know can’t hurt you?”
 Well, this couldn’t be further from the truth.
 If you find yourself in an abusive situation or any situation that violates your personal space, seek shelter and assistance.
 As a former foster child, resources were not made available to me nor did I know they existed.
 What you don’t know, CAN hurt you!
 If you live in the United States, there are 24 hour shelters, counselors, free food, medical assistance, and more.
 If you live in a country outside of the United States, contact your local law enforcement agency or human services department.
 Your life has value and you have rights!
 Don’t spend one more day giving anyone power to take something that doesn’t belong to them.
 Take your life back!
 Embrace hope and peace of mind!

 At the age of four, I was placed in foster care.
 There were four homes in total, yet only the last two, provided positive influence in my life.
-However, because of former abuse and pain, I began to journal.
-Initially, harsh realities spilled into my journals.
-I was so thankful when my biological mother petitioned the court to regain custody of my siblings and I. So, when she passed away when I was only 13 years of age, I was devastated.
+However, because of former abuse and pain, I began to journal; harsh realities spilled into my journals.
+I was so thankful when my biological mother petitioned the court to regain custody of me and my siblings.
+So, when she passed away when I was only 13 years of age, I was devastated.
 To make matters worse, I found myself in the foster care system yet again.
-With consideration to the issues and challenges leading to foster care placement, one thing is for certain, our mother loved us and a mother’s love is irreplaceable.
+With consideration to the issues and challenges leading to foster care placement, one thing is for certain, a mother’s love is irreplaceable.

 In retrospect, I can say that each foster home presented a new set of challenges with some traumatic experiences that no child should ever have to face.
 With this, there were also challenges that didn’t make it any easier.
 There was the challenge to adapt to new surroundings, to bond with new parents and siblings, to adjust to new school settings, to fit in, have purpose and more.